alexodavies/big-graph-dataset/readme.md

 I've prepared some documentation in a [readthedocs page](https://big-graph-dataset.readthedocs.io/), including an example notebook to get you started.

+This documentation page has much more detailed instructions on how to get started, including setting up your git branch and using pull reqests.

 The basics:
 - Create your own git branch
 - Copy the `datasets/example_dataset.py`